 A tape measure is, of course, essential to taking body measurements, whether they are your own or someone else's.

-I couldn't make a pattern without an 18 or 24 inch clear grid ruler (often sold for quilting).
+I couldn't make a pattern without an 18 or 24 inch clear grid ruler (often sold

 The 1/8” grid squares are useful for measuring precisely and can help you line up perpendicular or bias lines.
 INVALUABLE!

 A hip curve will help you make smooth curves at the hip, neckline, and armholes, and you can measure curves, too.